stevelinz/A13_Final_MovieEF/MovieLibraryOO/README.md

 Update
 Delete

-I tried using Unicode, but it appears not supported on Windows.

-This is the first Iteration.
-4/13/2021
+This is the second Iteration.
+4/29/2021
-In the next iterations they'll be much more in the way of queries.
+In this iteration they'll be much more in the way of queries.
-Establishing matrix on users their occupations and the movies
+ * Top rated movies
+ * Add User
+ * Scroll Movies with their Genres
+ * And More

+[]